-When the old tourist route doesn’t quite do it, taking the path less traveled is a definite motivation for anyone with an adventurous mind.
-How many times have you heard about a waterfall, then got there only to realize that it wasn't the remote, secret spot you were hoping for?
-But with the waterfalls listed below, you might be lucky if you even make it all the way there.
+Taking the path less travelled is a definite motivation for anyone with an adventurous mind when the old touristic route doesn’t quite do it.
+What if you heard about a waterfall during a vacation, then got there only to realise that it wasn't the remote, secret spot you were hoping for?
+Forget about parking the car 100m away and random drunk people on these waterfalls: you’ll be happy if you make it all the way there.

 1. Sutherland Falls, Southland, New Zealand

-The adventure: To reach Sutherland Falls, it requires a four-day hike on New Zealand’s famous Milford Trail.
-The 32-mile walk will take you across suspension bridges, boardwalks and a mountain pass in the Fiordland National Park.
-You'll stay in lodges along the way and just might experience some real life magic.
+The adventure: To reach Sutherland Falls, a four-day hike's required on New Zealand’s famous Milford Trail.
+The 53km walk will take you across suspension bridges, board walks and a mountain pass in the Fiordland National Park.
+You'll stay in lodges along the way and could experience the true magic.